MrMaksimize/activity_rec_analysis/CODEBOOK.md

 * When they have been merged within their respective directories, bring the datasets together by bind_rows.
 * To create the independent dataset for part 5 of the Objectives:
     - Group by:
-        - `activity_id`,
+        - `subject_id`,
         - `activity_label`,
-        - `subject_id`,
-        - `measurement_name`
+        - `feature_name`
-    * Summarize, creating a new column called `measurement_avg`
+    * Summarize, creating a new column called `feature_mean`
     * Generate the tidy text file, called `grouped_means.txt` that meets the principles of tidy data mentioned above, and can be read with `read.table(header=TRUE)`

-## Tidy data justification
+## Tidy Data Generation
 This is the narrow form of Tidy Data.
 Features were gathered into a single column called `feature_name` and their measurements into `feature_value`.
 I reviewed it against Section 3 of [Hadley Wickham's Tidy Data Paper](http://vita.had.co.nz/papers/tidy-data.pdf) and the various messy datasets use cases and could not match them.
-It effectively contains each of the features that are standard deviation or mean of a measurement at every potential combination of subject and activity id.
+It effectively contains each of the features that are standard deviation or mean of a measurement at every potential combination of subject and activity label.
 It is grouped in this order:

-* `activity_id`,
+* `subject_id`,
 * `activity_label`,
-* `subject_id`,
 * `feature_name`

 The `feature_mean` column created is the result of a `dplyr` `summarize` function and is a value of the mean value of that feature for that activity for that subject.

+Lastly, I chose not to include `activity_id` in the generated data because it's always 1:1 with activity label, and the labels are machine friendly enough (consistent strings) that unless we were going to cross reference `activity_id`'s in another dataset or database, I felt like they didn't need to be there.

 # Variables:

 * `subject_id`
     - ID of the subject who performed the activity.
     - Range 1:30
-    - Integer
-* `activity_id`
-    - ID of the activity performed.
-    - Range 1:6
     - Integer
 * `activity_label`
     - Name of the activity performed